juga0/torguts/02-dataflow.md

-(Entry connections and exit connections are also used as placeholders when performing a remote DNS request; they are not decoupled from the notion of "stream" in the Tor protocol.)
+(Entry connections and exit connections are also used as placeholders when performing a remote DNS request; they are not decoupled from the notion of "stream" in the Tor protocol.
+This is implemented partially in `connection_edge.c`, and partially in `dnsserv.c` and `dns.c`.)

 **OR connections** send and receive Tor cells over TLS, using some version of the Tor link protocol.
+Their implementation is spread across `connection_or.c`, with a bit of logic in `command.c`, `relay.c`, and `channeltls.c`.

+**Extended OR connections** are a type of OR connection for use on bridges using pluggable transports, so that the PT can tell the bridge some information about the incoming connection before passing on its data.
+They are implemented in `ext_orport.c`.

 **Directory connections** are server-side or client-side connections that implement Tor's HTTP-based directory protocol.
 These are instantiated using a socket when Tor is making an unencrypted HTTP connection.
-When Tor is tunneling a directory request over a Tor circuit, directory connections
+When Tor is tunneling a directory request over a Tor circuit, directory connections are implemented using a linked connection pair (see below).
+Directory connections are implemeted in `directory.c`; some of the server-side logic is implemented in `dirserver.c`.

-**Controller connections**

-   * DNS "connections"
-   * Listener "connections"
-   *
+**Controller connections** are local connections to a controller process implementing the controller protocol from control-spec.txt.
+These are in `control.c`

+**Listener connections** are not stream oriented!
+Rather, they wrap a listening socket in order to detect new incoming connections.
+They bypass most of stream logic.
+They don't have associated buffers.
+They are implemented in `connection.c`.

+>**Note**: "History Time!"
+You might occasionally find reference to a couple types of connections
+> which no longer exist in modern Tor.
+A *CPUWorker connection*
+>connected the main Tor process to a thread or process used for
+>computation.
+(Nowadays we use in-process communication.)
+Even more
+>anciently, a *DNSWorker connection* connected the main tor process to
+>a separate thread or process used for running `gethostbyname()` or
+>`getaddrinfo()`.
+(Nowadays we use Libevent's evdns facility to
+>perform DNS requests asynchronously.)

 ### From connections to channels ###

-There's an abstraction layer above OR connections (the ones that handle cells) and
+There's an abstraction layer above OR connections (the ones that handle cells) and below cells called **Channels**.
+A channel's purpose is to transmit authenticated cells from one Tor instance (relay or client) to another.

+Currently, only one implementation exists: Channel_tls, which sends and receiveds cells over a TLS-based OR connection.

+Cells are sent on a channel using `channel_write_{,packed_,var_}cell()`.
+Incoming cells arrive on a channel from its backend using `channel_queue*_cell()`, and are immediately processed using `channel_process_cells()`.

+Some cell types are handled below the channel layer, such as those that affect handshaking only.
+And some others are passed up to the generic cross-channel code in `command.c`: cells like `DESTROY` and `CREATED` are all trivial to handle.
+But `RELAY` cells require special handling...

+### From channels to circuitmux ###

+When a relay cell arrives on a circuit, XXXXX ...

+### From circuitmux to circuits: moving bytes from here to there.